Emergency Dental Care in Minneapolis & Minnetonka, MN

 At Holger Dental Group, our team provides the same services you can receive during a traditional dental visit.
 The two most common issues that we address during emergency dental visits are:

 We can also provide emergency dental care if your tooth has been knocked out due to an accident or has fallen out after becoming loose.
-If you can find the tooth, rinse it and put it in a cup of milk, then come to our dentist’s office in Minneapolis right away.
+If you can find the tooth, rinse it and put it in a cup of milk, then come to our dentist’s office in Minneapolis immediately.
 There is a possibility that you can put the tooth back in your mouth.
 Otherwise, we can discuss replacement options, including dentures, a dental bridge, or a dental implant.
-All of these possibilities can appear completely natural, so call us to learn more about them.
+All these possibilities can appear completely natural, so call us to learn more about them.

 One of the common reasons for a bad toothache is severe decay or an infection.
 To resolve this issue, we may need to perform a root canal.
 We can do this while providing you with emergency dental care.
-Since the discomfort is caused by the infection, removing it will help you to feel better right away.
-First, we will numb the area, provide you with anesthesia, and then create a small hole in your tooth to remove its infected portion.
+Since the discomfort is caused by the infection, removing it will help you feel better immediately.
+First, we will numb the area, provide anesthesia, and then create a small hole in your tooth to remove its infected portion.
 Once done, I will clean the area before it is sealed.
 We will do everything available to safely ensure that the procedure is comfortable.
 After we finish the procedure, you will begin to feel significantly better than when you first came in.
 Sometimes, it is necessary to restore the tooth with a dental filling or crown.
-We can either complete that portion of the procedure immediately or schedule a second appointment if this is the case.
+We can complete that portion of the procedure immediately or schedule a second appointment if this is the case.

 Definition of Dental Emergency Terminology